Domesticated plants and animals of Austronesia: Dioscorea alata (ube)

-Based on archaeological evidence of early farming plots and plant remains in the Kuk Swamp site, authors have suggested that it was first domesticated in the highlands of New Guinea from around 10,000 BP and spread into Island Southeast Asia via the Lapita culture at around c.
+Based on archaeological evidence of early farming plots and plant remains in the Kuk Swamp site, authors have suggested that it was first domesticated in the highlands of New Guinea from around 10,000 BP and spread into Maritime Southeast Asia via the Lapita culture at around c.
 4,000 BP, along with D. nummularia and D. bulbifera.
 In turn, D. esculenta is believed to have been introduced by the Lapita culture into New Guinea.
 There is also evidence of an agricultural revolution during this period brought by innovations from contact with Austronesians, including the development of wet cultivation.